nprapps/dailygraphics/README.md

 You should only need to do this once.

 **NPR users:** The environment variables you need have already been generated, so you can skip the first step.
-Contact Alyson, David or Chris for more information.
+Contact visuals for more information.

 Run The Project